Close Menu

 In the past, companies were still reluctant to use open factoring.
 This has now changed.
 Factoring has become established as an alternative financing model.

-Non-notification factoring
+Non-notification Factoring

 However, if companies have concerns about their customer relationships, they can also use silent or non-notification factoring.
 In this case, the debtors are not informed that the company has assigned its receivables to a factor.
 The invoice shows the "regular" company as the payment recipient.
 The "regular" company also receives the money but transfers it directly to the factoring company.

-Due date factoring
+Due date Factoring

 With due date factoring, the factoring company only takes over the receivables collection at the due date.
 The receivable is not pre-financed by the factor, which only assumes the risk of non-payment.

-Section factoring
+Section Factoring

 A company wants to sell only a part of its outstanding receivables.
 Then selective factoring is the way to go (also cut-out factoring).
 The company decides which invoices to refinance using factoring, for example, from a specific customer group (major customers with high outstanding amounts or a negative payment history).

-In-house factoring
+In-house Factoring

 In comparison to comprehensive full-service factoring, in-house factoring involves the company retaining control over receivables management, encompassing the dunning and collection processes.
 In this scenario, the factor's role is primarily limited to financing the receivables and managing default protection.